OctopusDeploy/docs/README.md

 ## Headings

 The first (and all top level) headers in a `.md` page should be a `h2` (i.e. `##`) with sub-headings under it being `h3`, `h4`, etc.
-DO NOT ship headers, eg. h1 > h2 > h4, not valid!
+DO NOT skip headers, eg. h1 > h2 > h4, not valid!

 ## Anchors